mudit31/macroPad/README.md

 1. Access to a 3d printer for case.
 I personally own a [ANYCUBIC i3 Mega S](https://www.amazon.de/dp/B07KCGN34W), and used that.

 1. Cherry compatible key switches.
 Here, you can go crazy.
-I ordered mine from [CANDYKEYS](https://candykeys.com/category:switches).
-I personally used [Cherry MX Blue](https://candykeys.com/product/cherry-mx-blue-plate-m).
+I ordered mine from [CANDYKEYS](https://candykeys.com/category:switches).Personally, I prefer [Cherry MX Blue](https://candykeys.com/product/cherry-mx-blue-plate-m).

 1. Keycaps.
 I ordered mine from [AliExpress](https://de.aliexpress.com/).
 Any of the suppliers will do; just make sure they are cherry-compatible.
 Personally, I ordered a bunch of [random colors from this seller](https://de.aliexpress.com/item/4000480076757.html).
 Mine took about a month to arrive.

 1. Soldering iron.
 I used [this cheap one](https://www.amazon.de/-/en/gp/product/B07WYLF6QV/).
 Any would do, just be careful with it.

+1. Any micro-usb cable.

+1. [Arduino Pro Micro 5v/16MHz](https://www.sparkfun.com/products/12640).
+A good guide that I referred to constantly during this project is their excellent [Hookup Guide](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide).
+I bought mine from [CANDYKES](https://candykeys.com/product/pro-micro-5v-16mhz).